zincware/ZnDraw/README.md

 Install via `pip install zndraw`.
 If you have `pip install pywebview` installed, ZnDraw will open in a dedicated window.

+> [!IMPORTANT]
+> ZnDraw has undergone a major change with version 0.3.0.
+The current version is not fully compatible with Windows.
+We are investigating solutions to make it work again.
+Furthermore, if you encounter ZnDraw 0.3.0 to be slower at times, this issue will also be mitigated in future releases.

 ## CLI

 You can use ZnDraw to view a file using the CLI `zndraw traj.xyz`.
 Supported